In This Article

 How Long Do They Last?

 Again, this comes down to the quality of press-ons you purchase, but Frank says that a good application can last up to two weeks with proper care.
 “If the nails themselves are durable, you can reuse them too,” she says.
 “My rule of thumb is: More glue equals longer wear.
 The cool part about press-ons is that you actually can wear them for very short periods of time too!”
 Just look at Beyonce's 2018 Coachella performance.
 “There's no salon backstage,” Frank says.
 “She just switched out her press-ons!”
-So, whether you want flashy nails just for the weekend or you’re hoping for a longer-lasting mani, press-ons might just be the answer to your prayers.
+So, whether you want flashy nails just for the weekend or you’re hoping for a longer-lasting mani, press-ons might just be the answer to your prayers, especially those that come with adhesive tabs (which you should use if you want to swap out immediately like Beyoncé).

 Are Press-On Nails Safe For Your Natural Nails?